convidev-tud/driftool/README.md

 In general, higher numbers indicate a more complex repository management.

 :bulb: Per default, a git merge is a symmetric operation, meaning A into B produces the same conflicts as B into A. However, through certain git operations (resets, gitignore change etc.) it happens that the merge is not symmatric.
 For example, A into B has 2 conflicts, although B into A has 0 conflicts.
+To cope with that, (the current version of) driftool performs each merge both ways and takes the AVG of conflicts.

 ## Report Generation